Compliance assistants

 Where it lives

-Five surfaces.
+Four surfaces.
 One tool registry.
 Same audit trail.

 Each conversational and agentic surface is a transport over the same underlying tool registry.
 The agent's tools call the same service singletons and the same drafting-and-grounding pipeline as the UI; they read and write the same records and knowledge base; they enforce the same role hierarchy and confirmation gates; and they emit to the same audit and observability layer.
+In Acompli, the surface is only the transport — the governance lives in the tool registry underneath.

 See Code Scan · See DSAR · See EU AI Act